franciscop/server/docs/sponsor/README.md

 I reserve the right to reject anything if I don't find it suitable, including but not limited to malign requests.

-Everything in this page is negotiable and will be specified when contacting me.
+Everything in this page is negotiable and will be specified when getting in touch.